Our #1 Priority

 All staff have a current DBS certificate (criminal record check) and we follow safer recruitment guidelines.
 Senior staff are given safeguarding training so they understand our child protection policies.
 A designated welfare officer (usually the Assistant Centre Manager) is available to talk to if our students have any problems, and they work closely with group leaders to ensure everyone is cared for.
 We listen to our students and treat their problems sensitively and fairly.
 We also provide specialist staff for certain activities, eg. swimming.

 Students are supervised at all times on site, to ensure their safety.
-During activities, the ratio is 1:20 (Elac staff and group leaders).
-On excursions, the ratio is 1:12 – this is 1:10 with children under 12.
+During activities, the ratio is 1:25 (Elac Activity Leaders/students) for 12-18 year olds and 1:15 for students from 7-11.
+On excursions, the ratio is 1:15 (Elac Leaders and Group Leaders/students) with the higher age group and 1:10 with the younger group.
 There may be the opportunity to have some free time during an excursion for shopping etc, but our students always remain in small groups.
 All students are given an emergency contact card in case they get lost.
+For homestay students, transport on private Elac buses to and from the centres is supervised by Elac Activity staff.
+However, transport on public buses and to and from home and bus stops is unsupervised.

 The welfare staff are first aid-trained and a first aid kit is always available.
 We can also arrange visits to local doctors, dentists, etc, and in a medical emergency students are taken to the local Accident and Emergency Department.
 Specific medical equipment, eg. fridges to store medication, can be provided on request.